Aryan Rajesh

-Edara Aryan Rajesh is an Indian actor & film producer who appears in Telugu films.
-He is the son of Telugu veteran director and producer E. V. V. Satyanarayana.
-He has played the lead role in 14 Telugu films, and now takes up a variety of roles in both films and web series'.
+Edara Aryan Rajesh is an Indian actor and film producer who appears predominantly in Telugu films.
+He is the son of veteran director and producer E. V. V. Satyanarayana.

 He produces films along with his younger brother Allari Naresh under their production company, E. V .V.
 Cinema.

 Personal life

 Aryan Rajesh was born to Telugu veteran director and producer E V V Satyanarayana and Saraswati.
 He has a younger brother Allari Naresh who is also an actor in Telugu cinema.
 On 14 February 2012, he married Subhashini, daughter of contractor Kantipudi Amarnath and has one son & daughter.